Boss Clarke wants 'stalled' Scots back into gear

 "I just feel that, in the summer, we stalled a little bit and we want to start that forward momentum again."

-Oleksandr Petrakov's visitors went on to lose their World Cup play-off final in Wales, but arrive unbeaten in the Nations League having beaten the Republic in Dublin and Armenia at home before the Irish held them to a draw in their temporary home of Poland.
+Oleksandr Petrakov's visitors went on to lose their World Cup play-off final in Wales but arrive unbeaten in the Nations League having beaten the Republic in Dublin and Armenia at home before the Irish held them to a draw in their temporary home of Poland.

 Clarke says he has been working on ways to combat "a very good team, very comfortable on the ball, good in possession and who showed they can play on the counter attack as well".